tehsinchen/JoyStick_PIStage/README.md

 ## Video description

 In the beginning, a popup window asks for the serial numbers of PI stage.
 The program automatically detects the name of the stage and shows it on the title of the window, e.g., C-867 and E-518.
-In order to make the operation on the joystick consists with the live image from the camera, you can adjust:
+In order to make the operation on the joystick consistent with the live image from the camera, you can adjust:
 ```
 self.x = self.stage.axes[1]
 self.y = self.stage.axes[0]